usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 ---
-## Introduction -  Building Your Resilience
+## Introduction - Building your resilience

 >As an inventor, Edison made 1,000 unsuccessful attempts at inventing the light bulb.
 When a reporter asked, "How did it feel to fail 1,000 times?"
 Edison replied, "I didn't fail 1,000 times.
 The light bulb was an invention with 1,000 steps."

 >During the American Revolution, John Adams said that “we were about one-third Tories, and \[one\] third timid, and one-third true blue.”
 In other words, a minority of the colonists (only one-third) supported independence from Britain.
 The other two-thirds either supported Britain or were waiting to see which side won.

 >As memorialized in the movie “Lincoln” and many books and movies that preceded it, Abraham Lincoln received pushback when attempting to push forward the Emancipation Proclamation.
-As Adam Grant describes in his book The Originals, Lincoln spent six months agonizing about this decision before he made it.
+As Adam Grant describes in his book _The Originals_, Lincoln spent six months agonizing about this decision before he made it.
 He was told it would lead to chaos and destroy the nation.
 Luckily, he didn’t listen.

 >Carmen Medina, the former CIA analyst, was repeatedly told “no” by her superiors and peers for more than a decade as she attempted to push for real-time information sharing across intelligence agencies.
 However, she kept trying—for more than a decade.
 As a result, she helped create the intelligence community’s version of Wikipedia.